Approved Tobacco Cessation Programs

 For questions about benefits, call 765-494-2222 or visit the Benefits website.

 Premiums for medical, term life, universal life, and critical illness insurance are based in part by whether or not you (and your spouse, if covered) have used tobacco in the last 12 months.
 You are asked a survey question around this when enrolling for benefits.
-If you certify you are a tobacco user, you will have an additional annual medical premium of $500 you have the option of completing an approved tobacco cessation program to reduce your premium.
-Complete an approved program in 2019 and your premium can be lowered for part or all of the plan year.
+If you certify you are a tobacco user, you will have an additional annual medical premium of $1,000 per person.
+You have the option of completing an approved tobacco cessation program to reduce your premium.
+Complete an approved program in 2020 and your premium can be lowered for part or all of the plan year.

 For more information about the additional premium, visit the tobacco-user additional premium frequently asked questions page.